 Wildfire season 2021 is here.
 Are you ready?
 If a fire is near, protect yourself and loved ones by following directions from authorities and be prepared to evacuate.
 Individuals and families should be prepared to take care of themselves for at least 72 hours.
 Know the risks our community may face.

 Notifications about emergencies

-- Go to www.jasper-alberta.com/notifyme and sign up to receive municipal emergency alerts by text or email.
+Go to www.jasper-alberta.com/notifyme and sign up to receive municipal emergency notifications by text or email.

-- Emergency notifications in the event an evacuation alert or evacuation order will be broadcast on both platforms (municipal alert system and Alberta Emergency Alert)
+Emergency notifications in the event of an evacuation alert or evacuation order will be broadcast on both platforms (municipal alert system and Alberta Emergency Alert)

 Make a plan

 Get together with your family and loved ones and work on your emergency plan together.
 Make sure everyone understands what would happen and what to do in the event of a major emergency.
 Plan with your pets and other unique needs in mind.

 Use the resources below to make your plan: